ITU-BDSA23-GROUP21/Chirp/docs/report.md

 1. In the user secrets for the Chirp.Razor project, add the connection string to the database.
 They key for the secret must be *ConnectionString*
 1. Run the Chirp.Razor project using the Dotnet CLI

+Clone our Chirp project from its github page

 ## How to run test suite locally

 # Ethics